Next-generation therapeutics for obesity and its continuum of cardiometabolic diseases

 VP, Pharmaceutical Development

-Francisco Portell is the VP, Pharmaceutical Development at Rivus.
-With over 20 years of research experience in mitochondrial biology, Francisco has worked on multiple drug discovery programs involving both large and small molecules.
-As a co-founder of and Senior Scientist at Gencia, he led the biologics development program and partnering efforts with industry experts on bacterial genetics, fermentation, tangential flow filtration, chromatography and formulation.
-Prior to Gencia, Francisco worked at the University of Virginia Center for Neurodegeneration researching mitochondrial dysfunction in Alzheimer’s and Parkinson’s disease.
+With more than 20 years of research experience in mitochondrial biology, Francisco Portell brings significant expertise in advancing multiple drug discovery programs involving both large and small molecules to his role as co-founder and Vice President, Pharmaceutical Development at Rivus.
+As a co-founder and prior Senior Scientist at Gencia Biotech, he led the biologics development program and partnering efforts with industry experts on bacterial genetics, fermentation, tangential flow filtration, chromatography and formulation.
+Prior to Gencia, Mr. Portell worked at the University of Virginia Center for Neurodegeneration researching mitochondrial dysfunction in Alzheimer’s and Parkinson’s disease.

 Francesco De Rubertis